 The second is my updated 30 page autobiography, From the Poorhouse to the Penthouse, originally published in 2008.
 One woman says it's the funniest book she's ever read.
 And though I’ve missed a lot of sleep waiting for a call from the Pulitzer committee on this one, it too is on the house.

 The third, From the Big Bang to Obama and other Things I Don’t Believe In (2011), is equally succinct.
 It’s the same price as the first two, and be you American, Canadian or Nepalese, you don’t want to miss this.

-The fourth is FIX CANADA (2000-2022), the book that started it all.
-Now in its 20th edition, this is a collection of columns I first penned for three small north-central Alberta newspapers back in the late '90s when freedom of speech was still a thing in this country.
+The fourth is FIX CANADA (2000-2022), now in its 20th edition.
+This a collection of columns I first penned for three small north-central Alberta weekly newspapers back in the late '90s when freedom of speech was still a thing in this country.
 These are followed by equally direct updates on the issues contained therein, and there’s enough history in the mix to make things make sense.

 People have read earlier editions five, six, seven times.
-One reader claims to have read the 16th edition between ten and fifteen times.
-Another described the 17th edition as the best twenty bucks he’d ever spent; the 18th was “better than watching a movie” according to a third; and the well-timed COVID-19th edition was the atomic bomb compared to the series of conventional weapons that preceded it.
-The latest, the 20th edition, is Fat Man and Little Boy (the bombs that fell on Hiroshima and Nagasaki in '45) rolled into one.
+My record holder claims to have read the 16th edition between ten and fifteen times.
+Another reader described the 17th edition as the best twenty bucks he’d ever spent; the 18th was “better than watching a movie,” and the well-timed COVID-19th edition was the atomic bomb compared to the series of conventional weapons that preceded it.
+The latest, the 20th edition, is Fat Man and Little Boy (the bombs that fell on Hiroshima and Nagasaki) rolled into one.